Ianis Zicu

-Ianis Alin Zicu (born 23 October 1983) is a Romanian professional football manager and former player who played as a midfielder, currently in charge of Liga I club Farul Constanța.
+Ianis Alin Zicu (born 23 October 1983) is a Romanian professional football manager and former player who played as a midfielder.

 Club career

 Early career, Dinamo București and loans

 Zicu was born on 23 October 1983 in Constanța, Romania and began playing junior-level football at local club Farul, under the guidance of coach Iosif Bükössy.
 In 2000, Zicu joined Dinamo București, making his Divizia A debut at the age of 17, under coach Cornel Dinu on 14 April 2001 in a 4–2 win over Gaz Metan Mediaș.
 He scored his first goal in a 4–3 loss to Astra Ploiești in the same season.
 He won his first trophy when coach Dinu sent him in the 90th minute to replace Marius Niculae in the 4–2 victory against Rocar București in the 2001 Cupa României final.
 In the following season, Zicu helped the team win the title by scoring two goals in the 16 appearances given to him by coaches Dinu and Marin Ion.
 During the same season he also played a few games in Divizia B for Poiana Câmpina, then a satellite team of Dinamo.
 He made his debut in European competitions when he replaced Claudiu Niculescu in the 63rd minute of a 3–1 home loss to Grasshopper Zürich in the first round of the 2001–02 UEFA Cup.
 Zicu returned to Farul for the 2002–03 season, being loaned there by Dinamo to play more and gain experience.
 He came back to The Red Dogs for the first half of the 2003–04 season, performing well by scoring six goals in the 13 league matches coach Ioan Andone used him.
 He also helped the team eliminate Liepājas Metalurgs and Shakhtar Donetsk in the UEFA Cup by scoring his first two goals in European competitions against each of them.
-However, he was transferred in the middle of the season to Inter Milan, but Dinamo still managed to win The Double at the end of the season without him.
+However, he was transferred in the middle of the season to Inter Milan, but Dinamo still managed to win The Double without him.